NativeScript/workshop/docs/chapters/chapter7.md

-## App Challenge Part 2 - Master/Detail Pages
+## App Challenge Part 1 - Build a List

-With your basic list complete, your next test is to turn your list of pets into a functional master/detail interface.
-That is, after you complete this challenge, readers should be able to tap items on the master list, and navigate to a second screen where they can see details about the pet they’re interested in.
+Now that you’ve got the NativeScript basics down, it’s time to put your skills to the test.
+Your task in the next three chapters is to build an entire NativeScript app from scratch.

 ### What you’re building

+Explain what the user will be building—the whole app.

-Show a screenshot of the details screen and talk about in, wait for it, detail.
+Show a screenshot of the final list screen specifically and talk about it in a bit of detail.

-### Building the page
+### Building the list

-Talk a little bit about how to approach the problem.
-Maybe even list the various files the reader will have to touch in order to implement a new route.
+Tell readers about the backend service we’ve provided, and tell them what method to call in the provided service to get that data they need.
+Tell the reader to hardcode the data they pass to the service for now, and give them some options for hardcoding.

+(This would also be a good idea to give instructions for the offline fallback, in case the internet died down too.)

 List the hard requirements of this challenge.
-I think we’ll want to tell the reader that they must use at least social share.
-They must display certain information.
-That sort of thing.
+Should be pretty simple for this one.
+Build a list and show the pet’s name?
+Anything else?

+Remind readers how to start new NativeScript apps.

 Give a couple of hints.
 Like:

-* Links to the navigation docs.
+* Links to the ListView docs
-* Information on how to build that diamond UI with clip-path
+* Make sure to register the new service in your NgModule.